-HOPE Center Health Clinic & WIC Office is a drop off depot for the Oklahoma Mother’s Milk Bank!
+Our clinic is a drop-off depot for the Oklahoma Mother’s Milk Bank!
 Approved donors can call us at (405) 348-4680 to schedule an appointment to drop off milk.
-To learn more about the Oklahoma Mother’s Milk Bank, or to become an approved donor, visit their website here, or call them directly at (405) 297-5683.
+To learn more about the Oklahoma Mother’s Milk Bank, or to become an approved donor, visit their website, or call them directly at (405) 297-5683.

 Need a breast pump?
 WIC helps qualified mothers.
 Keep reading below, or call us directly for more information.

-The WIC program was starting in the 1960’s to help fill the void of nutritionally at risk women and their children.
-The program serves pregnant women, postpartum women, and children birth through age 5.
+The WIC program was formed in the 1960s to help fill the void of nutritionally at-risk women and their children.
+The program serves pregnant women, postpartum women, and children, birth through age 5.
 A dual program, WIC provides supplemental food assistance as well as nutrition and breastfeeding counseling.

 We teach classes on the following subjects:

 • Infant Feeding Practices (Introduction of solids, transition to sippy cups, weaning from the bottle, etc.)

 • Child Feeding Practices (Picky eaters, nutrition for growing children, etc.)

 • Nutrition During Lactation

 Our clinic also offers a Breastfeeding Peer Counselor Program.
 The program offers breastfeeding support and mother empowerment to our community by utilizing a current WIC breastfeeding mother.

 32 YEARS OF SERVING OUR COMMUNITY